 I have one of the best jobs in the financial services industry.
 Every day, I get to talk to independent advisors, young and old, and together we plan for the future.
 The journey of building a business that can outlive its founder is exciting, rewarding and, maybe, a little perilous – certainly, there are plenty of unknowns and first time experiences.
-There are two primary concerns that surface above all others.
+In our experience at FP Transitions, there are two primary concerns that surface above all others.

 1. WHAT IF MY PLAN FAILS?